bernhardHartleb/Install-VM-Debian/README.md

  - Scan another CD / DVD: No
  - Choose a mirror of the Debian archive: Country in which you are now.
  - Proxy: leave blank.
 Press Enter.
+ - Wait until package manager is updated.
- - Configuring popularity-contest: make your own decision.
+ - Configuring popularity-contest: No
- - Software selection: Select MATE by pressing space bar.
-Unselect “Debian desktop environment”!
+ - Software selection: Unselect "GNOME"!
+Select "MATE" instead.
  - Wait until full system is installed.
  - Install the GRUB boot loader on a hard disk: Yes, on /dev/sda (ata-VBOX...)
  - Finish the installation: Continue.